sahlone/kson/README.md

 val json = allMenuJsonWrites(allMenu)
 val result:String = Json.stringify(json).unsafeFix()
 ```
-Note the `unsafeFix` is added to directly get the string value back without checking the types safely if it as a `JsonSuccess`  or a `JsonError`.
+Note the `unsafeFix` is used to directly get the string value back without checking the types safely if it is a `JsonSuccess`  or a `JsonError`.
-All note  the different syntaxes of writing the  serializers.
+Also note  the different syntaxes of writing the  serializers.

 For deserializing the above data classes from json string follows the same approach
 ```
 val readsMenuItem: JsonReads<MenuItem> = {